-Another client of THGM Writing Services publishes her book.
+Another client of THGM Writing Services publishes her kidlit book.
 Flying Cowboys and Confetti Rain: Dreams of a PBR Bull, by Debbie Felkins Tamez, is an inspiring children’s story.

 A first-time author, Debbie tells the inspiring tale of Crash and his sidekick and trainer, Trouble.
-This is a team of bull and racoon, who will delight children on Crash’s quest to fulfill his dreams – to become Bull of the Year.
+This is a team of bull and raccoon, who will delight children on Crash’s quest to fulfill his dreams – to become Bull of the Year.